 Songs of Wood thrush are often repeated in order.
 The bup, bup, bup, bup phrase is also sometimes used as a sound, which is louder and at a greater frequency when the bird is agitated.
 Moreover, Wood thrush call is also comprised of a tut, tut to signal agitation.
 The nocturnal flight call is an emphatic buzzing heeh.

 Some observations show that the male bird can influence the choice of a nest-site, but that the choice is actually made by the female-the nest-builder.
 The male, by means of calls or song, sometimes brings potential sites to his mates’ attention, and he may even initiate building.
-However, the female bird may or may not adopt sites thus indicated, and so it seems that she must be regarded as the true site-selector.
+However, the female bird may or may not adopt sites as indicated, and so it seems that she must be regarded as the true site-selector.

 Wood thrush song has been observed to have one of the most hearts touching song in North American birds.